Azure/ResourceModules/docs/wiki/Known issues.md

 In such a scenario, as documented in the [Usage limits for GitHub Actions workflows](https://docs.github.com/en/actions/learn-github-actions/usage-limits-billing-and-administration#usage-limits), if a job reaches a limit of 6 hours of execution time, the job is terminated and fails to complete.

-Modules validating resources which take more than 6 hours to be deployed incur in this limitation.
-In that case, the corresponding deployment validation job gets terminated before completion, causing the entire module validation pipeline to fail.
-This is currently the case for the **Microsoft.Sql\managedInstances** module.
+For modules that can take more than 6 hours to deploy, this restriction applies.
+In these cases, the corresponding deployment validation job may be terminated before completion, causing the entire module validation pipeline to fail.
+One module where this can happen is the **Microsoft.Sql\managedInstances** module.

 ## Publishing